minimalic/silverstripe-sitetools/README.md

 ## Configuration: CMS

-Inside CMS use the settings area (tab "Footer").
+Use the Settings area for global footer content or Page settings for the `ShowInMenus` option.

 ## Configuration: Templates

-In your footer template use `$SiteConfig.FooterCopyright` or `$SiteConfig.FooterDisclaimer`.
+In your footer template use `$SiteConfig.FooterCopyright` or `$SiteConfig.FooterDisclaimer`:
-Example:

 ```html
 <div class="row">